ThunderStruct/ACM-Scoreboard/README.md

   - [x] Display scores data in the console when blind-mode is on

   - [x] Auto retrieve the problems' names using the given problem IDs and replace the "Problem name" field with "Problem color"

-  - [ ] Show a list of all running contests

   #### Contribution Guide